Karim-tari/RFC/README.md

 # RFC
 RFC documents for the Tari protocol

 We're working hard on a draft proposal that we hope you will love.
 Keep an eye on this space.
-In the meantime, you can join the conversation in one of our [#conversation-channels]
+In the meantime, you can join the conversation in one of our [conversation channels](#conversation-channels)

 ## Conversation channels